virocon-organization/virocon/README.md

  interface.
 It has its own [repository](https://github.com/ahaselsteiner/viroconweb).

 ## Install
-To get the latest version from PyPI use
+To install the latest version of viroconcom from PyPI use
 ```console
 pip install viroconcom
 ```